SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    )
   )
  )
-NOT "dna" NOT "*rna$" NOT "flood*" NOT "gene$" NOT "uncanny valley" NOT "biodiversity" NOT "geodiversity" NOT "parasit*" NOT "electron$" NOT "aerosol$" NOT "pedomet*" NOT "molecul*" NOT  "zeolite$" NOT "phospholipid*" NOT "medical student*" NOT "palliative care*" NOT "velocimetr*" NOT "local resistance" NOT "digital chip$" NOT "career strateg*" NOT "clinical trial$" NOT "knowledge manage*" NOT "electr* motor*" NOT "particle$" NOT "radioactiv*" NOT "thermograph*" NOT "brain tumor$" NOT "laser*" NOT "exege*" NOT "venom*" NOT "entrepreneurial intention*" NOT "endoscop*" NOT "pyoderm*" NOT "flavonoid*" NOT "patient data" NOT "biomarker*" NOT "microb*" NOT "geolog*" NOT "caffeine" NOT "drone*" NOT "micronutri*" NOT "septal*" NOT "h$emorrhage*" NOT "antibod*" NOT "remote sens*" NOT "wind energ*" NOT "biomass*" NOT "factor productivity" NOT "trade agreement$" NOT "rheumatolog*" NOT "mitral*" NOT "diamond$" NOT "compost*" NOT "*cutaneous*" NOT "oncolog*" NOT "synth*" NOT "biomim*" NOT "antimon*" NOT "dispute resolut*" NOT "cellulos*" NOT "energ* industr*" NOT "chromat*" NOT "conductiv*" NOT "museum artifact$" NOT "energy manage*" NOT "naloxon*" NOT "power plant$" NOT "rescu* system*" NOT "blockchain$" NOT "enzym*" NOT "machine learn*" NOT "petal$" NOT "inertia*" NOT "nanowire$" NOT "hydrogen fuel*" NOT "isotop*" NOT "organoid*" NOT "fractal*" NOT "dosimetr*" NOT "energy storag*" NOT "firearm$" NOT "osmosis" NOT "deepfak*" NOT "model calibr*" NOT
+NOT "dna" NOT "*rna$" NOT "flood*" NOT "gene$" NOT "biodiversity" NOT "parasit*" NOT "electron$" NOT "aerosol$" NOT "pedomet*" NOT "molecul*" NOT "zeolite$" NOT "phospholipid*" NOT "medical student*" NOT "palliative care*" NOT "velocimetr*" NOT "career strateg*" NOT "clinical trial$" NOT "knowledge manage*" NOT "electr* motor*" NOT "particle$" NOT "radioactiv*" NOT "thermograph*" NOT "brain tumor$" NOT "laser*" NOT "exege*" NOT "venom*" NOT "entrepreneurial intention*" NOT "endoscop*" NOT "pyoderm*" NOT "flavonoid*" NOT "patient data" NOT "biomarker*" NOT "microb*" NOT "geolog*" NOT "caffeine" NOT "drone*" NOT "micronutri*" NOT "septal*" NOT "h$emorrhage*" NOT "antibod*" NOT "remote sens*" NOT "wind energ*" NOT "biomass*" NOT "factor productivity" NOT "trade agreement$" NOT "rheumatolog*" NOT "mitral*" NOT "diamond$" NOT "compost*" NOT "*cutaneous*" NOT "oncolog*" NOT "synth*" NOT "biomim*" NOT "antimon*" NOT "dispute resolut*" NOT "cellulos*" NOT "energ* industr*" NOT "chromat*" NOT "conductiv*" NOT "museum artifact$" NOT
+"energy manage*" NOT "naloxon*" NOT "power plant$" NOT "rescu* system*" NOT "blockchain$" NOT "enzym*" NOT "machine learn*" NOT "petal$" NOT "inertia*" NOT "nanowire$" NOT "hydrogen fuel*" NOT "isotop*" NOT "organoid*" NOT "fractal*" NOT "dosimetr*" NOT "energy storag*" NOT "firearm$" NOT "osmosis" NOT "deepfak*" NOT "model calibr*" NOT